-I had a few days off in the last week of June, so I made use of my regained freedom to travel for visiting Slovakia and the Slovak Paradise (Slovenský raj) for the second time in this year.
+In the last week of June I made use of the regained freedom to travel to visit the Slovak Paradise (Slovenský raj) for the second time in this year.

-Admittedly, my first blog-article about the Slovak Paradise cannot serve as a somewhat useful account of the national park, since I marched only through a small part in the east during February as I encountered plenty of snow, but no other hikers.
+Admittedly, my first article about the Slovak Paradise cannot serve as a somewhat useful account of the national park, since I marched only through a small part in the east during February as I encountered plenty of snow, but no other outdoor enthusiasts.

-Reaching the Slovak Paradise in the heart of Slovakia is pretty easy, and there are a lot of different routes available (by foot, car, or train).
+Reaching the Slovak Paradise in the heart of Slovakia is not difficult, be it by foot, car, or train.

-From there, you can walk in under an hour to Podlesok, the northern gate to the Slovak Paradise.
+From here, you can walk southwards in less than one hour to Podlesok, the northern gate to the Slovak Paradise.

 Walking through the Suchá Belá ravine

 My route on this humid June day led me through the Suchá Belá (“Dry Belá”) ravine on an about five kilometers long green marked path.
-The park administration demands for this tour an entrance fee of 1,50 Euro.
+The park administration demands for this tour an entrance fee of one Euro and fifty.

-I was surprised that it was so cheap after all, because maintaining the infrastructure and cleaning up lost items and garbage from hikers, as well as protecting the unique nature seem quite expensive endeavors in this small but rich Slovakian national park.
+Not much money in my opinion.
+Maintaining the infrastructure and cleaning up lost items and waste from hikers, as well as protecting the unique nature seem costly endeavors in this small but rich Slovakian national park.

-And there is a lot of infrastructure in the Suchá Belá ravine to make it a safe hiking and climbing experience for visitors: long metal ladders, metal attachments like steps, handles and ropes, wooden planks and further wooden supports of various sizes and shape (see pictures).
+And there is quite a lot of infrastructure in the Suchá Belá ravine, making it a fairly safe hiking and climbing environment for visitors: long metal ladders, metal attachments like steps, handles and ropes, wooden planks and further wooden supports of various sizes and shape (hopefully recognizable on the pictures).

-One has to be careful not to walk the ravine in the opposite direction in any case.
-That would not only be very dangerous for yourself, but also for other hikers.
-So turning back is not possible, a certain fitness and familiarity with balancing in heights mandatory (and good hiking shoes of course).
+You have to be attentive not to walk the ravine in the opposite direction in any case.
+That would not only be very dangerous for yourself, but also for other visitors.
+So turning back is not possible, a certain fitness and familiarity with balancing in heights mandatory (and proper hiking shoes of course).

-The map on my phone (an app called mapy.cz) told me exactly where I was allowed to walk and where not, so I highly recommend downloading this free app (or a similar app) before you set off for your trip.
+The map on my phone told me accurately where I was allowed to walk and where not, so I highly recommend downloading an app like mapy.cz before you set off.

-I’ve also spotted a few rare animals like the pictured fire salamander, this one was swimming lazily (see video) below a big rock and a cascade.
-I can’t remember ever seeing such a strange creature ever before.
+Along the way I spotted a few rather rare animals like the pictured fire salamander, this one was swimming lazily below a big rock formation and a cascade.
+I can’t remember seeing such a strange creature ever before.

-The whole tour, which I had chosen to be circular, lead me after finishing the green marked trail over a yellow and later a red marked path back to Podlesok.
+The whole tour, which I had chosen to be circular, led me after finishing the green marked trail over a yellow and later a red marked path back to Podlesok.

-There are many variations possible, of course.
-For this tour one has to plan around four hours.
+There are variations possible, of course.
+For this tour you have to calculate around four hours.

-And don’t forget to reward yourself with a beer or an ice-cream (zmrzlina, love this word) in one of the restaurants in Podlesok afterwards.
+Don’t forget in any case to reward yourself with a beer (pivo) or an ice-cream (zmrzlina) in one of the restaurants in Podlesok afterwards.

-The day before as a warm-up I made a short hiking tour in the High Tatras (Poprad where I had my hotel is also very close to the High Tatras) through the Malá Studená dolina valley to the Téryho chata (on 2015 meters).
+The day before as a warm-up of sorts I made a hiking tour in the High Tatras (Poprad where I was accommodated is lying quite close to the mountain range), through the Malá studená dolina (“Small cold valley”) to the Téryho chata (on 2015 meters).

-Curiously I ran into a girl I’d seen a couple of hours before during breakfast in the hotel restaurant – of all the routes that you can do in the High Tatras, she picked exactly the same for this day.
+On the way upward I ran into a girl I’d seen a couple of hours before during breakfast in the hotel restaurant; of all the tours that you can do in the High Tatras, she picked the very same one on this day.

-And then we started doing some small-talk in front of a nosy fox.
+And then we started doing some small-talk in front of an inquisitive fox.

-The girl was even from the same area in Germany, and, on her own accord, the “first German tourist since Corona” in her previous hotel.
+The girl was even from the same area in Germany, and, according to her, the “first German tourist since Corona” in her previous hotel.

-And if I had to guess I would presume that we two were the very first German tourists in Poprad on this weekend.
+And if I had to guess I would suppose that we two were the very first German tourists in Poprad on this weekend.

-My trip was again accompanied by odd coincidences that made it again exciting and remarkable.
+My small adventure was again accompanied by odd coincidences that made it once more an exciting and remarkable experience.

-It is astounding how easy it is to make new friends when you make use of the opportunities and coincidences that present themselves during the day.
+It’s astonishing how easy it is to make new and valuable contacts when one is aware of the lots of opportunities and coincidences that present themselves during the day.

-So I look forward to pandemic-free summer for biking, hiking, and of course finding new friends in Slovakia or anywhere else in Europe.
+So I look forward to a pandemic-free summer for activities like cycling or climbing mountains, and of course finding new friends in Slovakia or anywhere else in Europe.

 Featured image: Entrance to the Suchá Belá ravine, Podlesok